stevemarple/RNXV_SD_shield/readme.md

 # RN-XV and SD shield

+The RN-XV and SD shield is designed for the Arduino.
+It provides an interface to the Roving Networks RN-XV Wifi module, which uses the pseudo-standard XBee footprint.
+XBee modules will probably work although the circuitry is designed for the UART interface and GPIOs of the RN-XV.
+The shield also provides an interface to an SD card and the MicroMag3 magnetometer module by PNI.
+The shield can operate at either 3.3V or 5V; logic-gate level shifters ensure that the inputs *and* outputs of the RN-XV and SD card are only exposed to 3.3V signals.
+For 5V operation the MicroMag module is powered at 5V.

-The RN-XV and SD shield is a designed for the Arduino.
-It is fully functional on a standard Arduino (Duemilanove, Uno etc).
+The shield is fully functional on a standard Arduino (Duemilanove, Uno etc).
 Optional features such as flow control and the GPIO features of the RN-XV require an Arduino Mega(2560) or Calunium (https://github.com/stevemarple/Calunium).
 For more information see http://blog.stevemarple.co.uk/2011/12/rn-xvsd-shield.html.